pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

 end
 ```

 And voila!
-Now you can edit the `Image` association of the `Product` model
+Now you can edit the Image association of the Product model
 inline from the same form.
-Now let's proceed and look at how we will build
+Now let's look at how we will build
-the same behavior with a many to many relationship.
+the same behavior with a many-to-many relationship.

-Many to many association
+Many-to-many association
 ------------------------

-As product variants are quite simple (2 fields), there is really no point in
+Product variants are quite simple (just two fields), so there’s really no point in
 creating a separate page for editing them.
-Instead we would like to edit them
+Instead, we would like to edit them
-inline from the same product form along with the product attributes.
-As each
+inline from the same product form, along with the product attributes.
+And since each
-product can have many variants, it means that we will have to handle more than
+product can have many variants that means that we’ll have to handle more than
-one item and also to add new variants and delete old ones.
+one item.
+We’ll also need to add new variants and delete old ones.
 Let's address the
 problems one by one.

 ### Displaying multiple associations

-The `fields_for` method yields a block for each associated record and thus we
+The `fields_for` method yields a block for each associated record, so we
-don't need to change anything.
-But because we will need to reuse this form for
+don't need to change anything--but because we will need to reuse this form (for
-the purpose of automatically adding new fields through JavaScript, we will need
+the purpose of automatically adding new fields through JavaScript) we’ll need
 to move it into a separate file.
-We are going to create a new partial, called
+We’re going to create a new partial, called
 `_variant_fields.slim` containing just the variant fields, like this:

 ```slim